skip to main content

 • The bus driver will hand out bus passes to the students during the first few weeks of school.
 Students will be allowed to ride without a bus pass until all applications have been processed and bus passes distributed.
 The bus driver will notify students when it becomes mandatory to show their bus pass.

-• Rocklin Unified recommends completing an Online Bus Pass Application through the MySchoolBucks platform for quicker processing.
+• Rocklin Unified recommends completing a Bus Pass Application through the MySchoolBucks platform for quicker processing.
 The balance will show zero until the Transportation Department reviews and confirms the correct bus stop.

 • The Application will be reviewed and approved.
 Online applications DO NOT need to be mailed to the Transportation Department office.